CodeInColors/DistanceTransform/README.md

 mkdir build
 cd build
 ```
-Then you generate the makefile with CMake, and eventualy you build the prject with make:
+Then you generate the makefile with CMake, and eventualy you build the project with Make:

 ```sh
 cmake ..